-Museum of Cherchell: Kings of Mauretania: (left) Juba II; (centre) Cleopatra Selene, daughter of the Egyptian Queen and Antony and wife of Juba II; (right) Juba II
+(left/centre) Museum of Cherchell: Cleopatra Selene, daughter of the Egyptian Queen and Antony and wife of Juba II; Juba II; (right) Vatican Museums: Ptolemy

 Ptolemy, son of Juba II, succeeded his father in 23 AD.
 He was a relative of Emperor Caligula through his mother, but according to Suetonius in 40 AD: After inviting Ptolemy to come from his kingdom and receiving him with honour, Caligula suddenly had him executed for no other reason than that when giving a gladiatorial show, he noticed that Ptolemy on entering the theatre attracted general attention by the splendour of his purple cloak.
 (The Twelve Caesars - Loeb Classical Library).

-This was the end of the Kingdom of Mauretania which Emperor Claudius annexed to the Empire and split into the provinces of Mauretania Caesariensis with capital at Caesarea and Mauretania Tingitana with capital at Tingit, today's Tangiers, in Morocco.
+This was the end of the Kingdom of Mauretania which Emperor Claudius annexed to the Empire and split into the provinces of Mauretania Caesariensis with capital at Caesarea and Mauretania Tingitana with capital at Tingis, today's Tangier, in Morocco.

 Cuicul (today's Djemila): Arch across Cardo Maximus, the main south-north street of the town